Creative Writing (CRWR) | Faculty of Arts

 Advanced Poetry Workshop ll

-Students will apply advanced poetic techniques, reading and revision skills through the writing of their own work in an individual project.
-They will primarily work toward a substantial poetry portfolio which will be revised intensively with the goal of publication.
+Students will apply advanced poetic techniques and revision skills through the writing of their own work on an individual project.
+They will read, analyze, and discuss examples of published contemporary poetry from a writers point of view.
+They will work toward a substantial poetry portfolio which will be revised intensively with the goal of publication.
 Students will research literary avenues of publication for their work.

 Level: UG